 Still sounds like fiction?
 The effects of speed on time have been measured right here on Earth (on a much smaller scale) using atomic clocks, and the results have been astoundingly spectacular―time does indeed slow down if speed speeds up!

 So, now we know that we can move forward in time, if only theoretically as yet.
 But that is not the time travel that we are looking for, right?
-I mean, how about a round trip, the one where a person goes to place and 'comes back'?
+How about a round trip, the one where a person goes to place and 'comes back'?
 Well, that is not an impossibility, but there are limitations.
 To understand, let us first study black holes.

 Are We Ready Yet?!